-Urgent Care Primary Care Physician Specialist
+Urgent Care Primary Care Physician Specialist (HD)

 Urgent Care Primary Care Physician Specialist – Full-time position split between Lancaster and Palmdale.